List of F3, EF3, and IF3 tornadoes (2020–present)

 This is a list of tornadoes which has been officially or unofficially labeled as F3, EF3, IF3 during the 2020s decade.
 These scales – the Fujita scale, the Enhanced Fujita scale, the International Fujita scale, and the TORRO tornado intensity scale – attempt to estimate the intensity of a tornado by classifying the damage caused to natural features and man-made structures in the tornado's path.

 Tornadoes are among the most violent known meteorological phenomena.
 Each year, more than 2,000 tornadoes are recorded worldwide, with the vast majority occurring in North America and Europe.
 To assess the intensity of these events, meteorologist Ted Fujita devised a method to estimate maximum wind speeds within tornadic storms based on the damage caused; this became known as the Fujita scale.
 The scale ranks tornadoes from F0 to F5, with F0 being the least intense and F5 being the most intense.
 F3 tornadoes were estimated to have had maximum winds between 158 mph and 206 mph and are considered intense tornadoes.

 Following two particularly devastating tornadoes in 1997 and 1999, engineers questioned the reliability of the Fujita scale.
 Ultimately, a new scale was devised that took into account 28 different damage indicators; this became known as the Enhanced Fujita scale.
 With building design and structural integrity taken more into account, winds in an EF3 tornado were estimated to between 136 and 166 mph.
 The Enhanced Fujita scale is used predominantly in North America.
-Most of Europe, on the other hand, uses the TORRO tornado intensity scale (or T-Scale), which ranks tornado intensity between T0 and T11; F3/EF3 tornadoes are approximately equivalent to T6 to T7 on the T-Scale.
-Tornadoes rated IF3 on the International Fujita scale are also included on this list.
+Most of Europe, on the other hand, uses the International Fujita scale, tornadoes rated IF3 are also included here.
+TORRO, an organisation based in Northern England, developed the TORRO scale, which ranks tornadoes between T0-11.
+T6 and T7 tornadoes roughly equate to IF3, their ratings are not as widely regarded due to its difference from the simplicity of the IF scale, and the fact that most people will look first to the ESSL for ratings.